 The first category includes simple logic puzzles, digital versions of board games, etc. Implementing too much plot into your version of Tetris, Mahjong or Solitaire would only weigh it down.
 And with purely physics-based games like Smash Hit, a story simply won’t fit into the game design.
 This is why they are also called “mindless games”.

 The second category is the widest: these are the majority of games on the market.
-Most game story require a plot because most games are based on repetitive mechanics.
+Most game stories require a plot because most games are based on repetitive mechanics.
 The plot is what keeps the players going through the mechanics over and over again to uncover new details and unlock new options.